bjornno/cloudcon/README.md

 The project was built with Angular CLI.

+nvm install 18.10.2 &
+npm install -g @angular/cli &
+npm install &
+ng serve

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The application will automatically reload if you change any of the source files.

-## Gitub Code Spaces

-nvm install 18.10.2
-npm install -g @angular/cli
-ng serve

 ## Backend server
 It also consists of a small backend express server module in server/. node index.js to start.